vk-cs/terraform-provider-vkcs/docs/resources/cdn_resource.md

     - `enabled` optional *boolean* &rarr;  Controls the option state.

     - `value` optional *map of* *string* &rarr;  A map of static headers in the format "header_name": "header_value".

-  - `static_response_headers` optional &rarr;  Custom HTTP Headers that a CDN server adds to a response.
-    - `enabled` optional *boolean* &rarr;  Controls the option state.

-    - `value`  *list*
-      - `always` optional *boolean* &rarr;  Set field to true — to add the header to the response from CDN server regardless of the HTTP response status code.
-Set field to false — to add the header to the responses with HTTP 200, 201, 204, 206, 301, 302, 303, 304, 307, or 308 status codes only.
-Default value is true.

-      - `name` optional *string* &rarr;  Header name.

-      - `value` optional *string* &rarr;  Header value.